Settings file#

 }

-– the Wi‑Fi network name (SSID) broadcast by the Pi when hotspot mode is enabled.
+name – the Wi‑Fi network name (SSID) broadcast by the Pi when hotspot mode is enabled.

-– password for joining the hotspot.
+password – password for joining the hotspot.

-, CineMate will still start its web ui but stream it on whatever network the Pi is connected to.
+enabled – set to true to start the hotspot automatically on boot.
+If set to false, CineMate will still start its web ui but stream it on whatever network the Pi is connected to.

 Use the hotspot when you need a direct connection in the field.
 Disable it during development so the Pi can join your regular Wi‑Fi and reach the internet.
 If you are connected to the Pi via Ethernet you can keep the hotspot on.